 I am currently a postdoctoral fellow at the Stanford Graduate School of Business, hosted by Daniela Saban, where I study how powerful tools from the sharing economy can be tailored toward applications in the public and civic sectors.
 In 2022, I will be joining the amazing DOTM group in the Anderson School of Management at UCLA as an assistant professor.
 I received my Ph.D. in 2021 from the Yale School of Management, where I was fortunate to be advised by Vahideh Manshadi.

-Drawing on techniques from operations, computer science, economics and statistics, I aim to amplify the impact of organizations that promote social good.
+Drawing on techniques from operations, computer science, economics, and statistics, my research aims to amplify the impact of organizations that promote social good.
 I build data-driven models of large stochastic systems to shed light on how these organizations can harness the power of crowdsourcing and platform-based markets.

-My research is motivated in part by a collaboration with Food Rescue U.S., a leading online platform that simultaneously addresses the societal problems of food waste and hunger.
+My dissertation research was motivated in part by a collaboration with Food Rescue U.S., a leading online platform that simultaneously addresses the societal problems of food waste and hunger.
 Through this work, I address fundamental design questions related to notification systems and platform growth.